timopaehrisch/slimnode/README.md

-# SlimNode - Set up minimalistic Bitcoin and Lightning node with a few steps
+# SlimNode - Set up minimalistic Bitcoin and Lightning node in a few steps

-This guide explains how to set up a Bitcoin and a Lightning node on a VPS (Virtual Private Server), but the script should also work on a Raspberry Pi.
+This guide explains how to set up a Bitcoin and a Lightning node on a VPS (Virtual Private Server), but the script should also work on a Raspberry P or any other Ubuntu Linux installation.

 The following components can be installed: